dakralex/algodat-linear-hashing/README.md

 Linear Hashing, in general, is a hash table algorithm that consists of buckets labelled *1* through *M*.
-Each bucket can hold *N* values and when trying to add another value to it will create an overflow bucket.
+Each bucket can hold *N* values and when trying to insert another value to it will create an overflow bucket.
 Initially, the pointer *next_to_split* will point to the first bucket in the table.
 Every time an overflow bucket is created, the bucket at *next_to_split* will be split.
 In that way, the hash table grows linearly in size, therefore the name *Linear